varun-r-mallya/MVC-LMS-SDS/README.md

 ## To run
 - Set up MariaDB on your device (only Arch based systems will work, else you will have to replicate the startup script for your OS)
 - run `./init.sh` as root
+- Install Golang-Migrate from the AUR and provide a connection string to the database in the `./init.sh` script
 - rename `.env.example` file to `.env` and paste the contents there and add required credentials
 - run the following command to install `air` (hot reload support)
 ```bash